 |Prob solv exercises||1||M||10||Peer assessment of contribution to group work (during workshop and throughout module).
 Assessed using WebPA.|

 Assessment Rationale And Relationship

-The written business plan report or alternative Business Model Canvas will allow students to independently demonstrate their adaptability following pitch feedback, and to articulate their enterprise abilities, subject specific knowledge and key skills.
+The written business plan report will allow students to independently demonstrate their adaptability following pitch feedback, and to articulate their enterprise abilities, subject specific knowledge and key skills.